• Skip to primary navigation

 Spinach is known to commonly contain toxins from pesticides when tested.
 This is one of those vegetables that is worth buying organic or growing your own!

 To wash, place spinach in a bowl of cold water, stir with your hand, and let the dirt and sand sink to the bottom, then drain and dry.
-You can also use a veggie wash however this will only remove surface pesticides.
+You can also use a veggie wash; however, this will only remove surface pesticides.

 Is this a toddler-friendly smoothie?

 This is a toddler-friendly smoothie!
 I gave the bright green smoothie to my three year old and he said 'YUM!'
-If you are worried your child won't like this green smoothie I recommend making it with frozen blueberries to make it purple!
+If you are worried your child won't like this green smoothie, I recommend making it with frozen blueberries to make it purple!

 Green spinach and fruit smoothie in a small jar.

-Other smoothies to try!
+Other healthy smoothies to try!

 Bright green spinach smoothie in a small jar and a large juice bottle.

-Simple Spinach Fruit Smoothie
+Spinach and Fruit Smoothie

 Danika Vanderpyl